immartian/sultry/README.md

 While Sultry successfully implements Full ClientHello Concealment for enhanced censorship circumvention, there are some known limitations in the current implementation:

-1. **Session Resumption Not Fully Implemented**:
+1. **Direct Connections for Application Data**:
-   - After the TLS handshake completes via OOB relay, the system doesn't yet implement proper TLS session resumption for direct connections
+   - After the TLS handshake completes via OOB relay, the system now establishes direct connections to the target for application data
-   - This affects the efficiency of the connection after the initial handshake is complete
-   - In some cases, this may cause compatibility issues with certain websites or services
+   - TLS 1.3 enforcement ensures only secure connections use direct mode
+   - Non-TLS 1.3 connections automatically continue using the secure OOB relay
+   - This improves performance while maintaining security
+   - Enhanced error handling provides graceful recovery from network issues
+   - The implementation still lacks full TLS session resumption but effectively uses direct TCP connections

 2. **Application Data Relay Issues**:
    - The current implementation may experience TLS version mismatch issues when switching from OOB relay to direct connections